 Have you ever experienced waking up and noticing a crack in your wall?
 You examine the crack and assume that something may have hit the wall to produce such damages.
 However, after a while, you notice that the cracks get bigger.
 You are confused about what is going on.
 You may wonder if something is scratching your walls and causing the cracks to expand.
-The chances are that nothing is scratching your walls and what you are experiencing is a foundation failure.
+The chances are that what you are experiencing are foundation problems, and nothing is scratching your walls.

 A house is no better than the foundation on which it sits; Likewise, a foundation is no better than the soil under it.
 Therefore, several structural issues can plague a home without a proper foundation, costing you scads of cash in repairs.
 When planning a construction, homeowners and builders have the option to prevent foundation problems by ensuring that the conditions of the soil can hold the foundation.
 This means that soil testing has to be conducted before any construction commences.